hunterhogan/mapFolding/mapFolding/reference/notes.md

       2. do pytastic pyStuffPy
       3. `iteratee = iteratee + step`
   - Hence, `while` has replaced `for`
-  - Interestingly, the most deeply nested `while` loop, "while the connection-leaf is not equal to the active-leaf" (or `while m != l` or `while leaf1ndexConnectee != activeLeaf1ndex`), is actually a fancy `for` loop.
+  - Interestingly, the most deeply nested `while` loop, "while the connection-leaf is not equal to the active-leaf" (or `while m != l` or `while leafConnectee != leaf1ndex`), is actually a fancy `for` loop.
     - In the [original programming language](foldings.AA), the relationship was explicit:
       - for m := D[i,l,l], D[i,l,B[m]]
         - while m ≠ l do